Anyone who knows Dan Quayle knows that, given a choice between golf and sex, he’ll choose golf every time.

 Newsstand and ad sales indicate, however, that the Swimsuit Issue is greeted with what might be called broad-based enthusiasm by its reading public, no matter how little there is to read beyond the captions of where the swimsuit models are being languid and who manufactured what little they’re wearing.
 Indeed, SI hit upon a goldmine when it figured out swimsuit modeling, particularly in the dead of winter and after the Super Bowl, makes for excellent Illustrated, lack of Sports notwithstanding.

-Whichever way you wish to classify it, they do a nice job at displaying the merchandise (the swimsuits, I mean).
+Whichever way you wish to classify it, they do a nice job of displaying the merchandise (the swimsuits, I mean).
 Even if it’s a Brooklyn Decker on the front instead of a Brooklyn Dodger — which had to disappoint Fred Wilpon when he took a second glance at the cover lines — one has to appreciate the photography, the fashion, the artistry…the whatever you like to appreciate.

 Even if it ain’t got no sports.
 Which is what I like in my sports magazines.